-The following congenital heart conditions most commonly affect the pulmonary valve.
+The following congenital heart disease (CHD) conditions most commonly affect the pulmonary valve:

-Children and adults with these conditions have narrowed pulmonary valves and may need surgery for placement of a right ventricular outflow tract (RVOT) pulmonary conduit or surgical valve.
+Children and adults with pulmonary valve disease may have narrowed pulmonary valves and may need surgery for placement of a right ventricular outflow tract (RVOT) pulmonary conduit or surgical valve.
 A pulmonary conduit is a tube that connects the heart to the lungs.

 The conduit or surgical valve does not have a properly working valve which causes blood to leak backward into the right lower chamber of the heart (ventricle).
 This causes the heart to pump harder than it should to bring blood to the lungs and the rest of your body.